Caring for Your Air Plants

 Growth to Maturity

 Air plants begin their life either as a pup or seedling.
-An individual plant may live for 3 to up 15 years before moving through the following stages.
+An individual plant may live for 3 to up to 15 years before moving through the following stages.
 Depending on the season (mainly rainy versus dry), the plant's foliage may fluctuate between greens and brighter reds and oranges.
 This color change is known as "blushing".

 Bloom Stalk with Flowers on a Tillandsia Straminea Air Plant